-in the control of the second s

-- BNY: It'll be easier for us to help on this now that we have the territory under control.
+BNY: It'll be easier for us to help on this now that we have the territory under control.
 I'll instruct our special services to work on this.
 Maybe we'll have Volkogonov work on it too.
-He's very conscientious. - WJC: We hope Cuny is still alive. - BNY: Yes, who knows, they may have him in a basement or a something. - WJC: On CFE, I believe we can work this out.
+He's very conscientious.

+WJC: We hope Cuny is still alive.

+BNY: Yes, who knows, they may have him in a basement or something.

+WJC: On CFE, I believe we can work this out.
 We know you have difficulties, but we'll try to find a solution.
-We'll discuss NATO enlargement at Halifax: you'll hear me say again that the process is going to be gradual, deliberate, and consistent with the goal of an undivided Europe and enhancing the security of all parties, including Russia. - BNY: But what about not letting anything happen [on later we have a sentence of the property of the sentence o - WJC: I've already expalined that there can't be a delay: no slow-down, no speed-up.
-All I can'do is keep explaining to be a what we are doing so that people will figure out what we're not doing. - BNY: Okay [normalno].
-We will discuss European security and NATO in Halifax. - WJC: Yes.
+We'll discuss NATO enlargement at Halifax: you'll hear me say again that the process is going to be gradual, deliberate, and consistent with the goal of an undivided Europe and enhancing the security of all parties, including Russia.

+BNY: But what about not letting anything happen [on enlargement] through the first half of '96?
+How are we going to convey this to the journalists?

+WJC: I've already expalined that there can't be a delay: no slow-down, no speed-up.
+All I can do is keep explaining what we are doing so that people will figure out what we're not doing.

+BNY: Okay [normalno].
+We will discuss European security and NATO in Halifax.

+WJC: Yes.
 In the meantime, NATO will put emphasis on PFP and Russia's role in it, and the Russia-NATO dialogue.
 We'll refer to a slow, gradual, deliberate process, consistent with the goal of an undivided Europe.
 The NAC Ministerial will formally launch the NATO-Russia dialogue.
 But you understand we can do that only once you've signed the PFP documents.
 Do you understand?